Meet the team

 Natalia Rivera, MA, AMFT

 Natalia Rivera is an associate marriage and family therapist and clinical psychology intern.
-She is a trauma-informed, EMDR-trained, neurodivergent therapist specializing in the treatment of high-masking autistic people.
-Her dissertation is a phenomenological study on the identity development of high-masking autistic women.
-She is a former educator in English and is an avid reader and lover of literature.
-She is deeply spiritual and believes faith plays an integral role in healing the psyche and body.
-Natalia enjoys the outdoors, and spending quality time with the people and animals she loves.
+She is a trauma-informed, EMDR-trained, neurodivergent therapist who specializes in working with high-masking autistic individuals.
+Her dissertation is a phenomenological study exploring the identity development of high-masking autistic women.

 She/her